mcdevzofcZour/heckeruwu/README.md

 ### Firewall configuration

-aPuppet uses the following incoming ports which should be allowed on your firewall or forwarded via NAT:
+Headwind Remote uses the following incoming ports which should be allowed on your firewall or forwarded via NAT:

 - **80/TCP** - used only by certbot to renew certificates
 - **443/TCP** - used by nginx to display the web UI